More than 450 Oklahoma inmates released in largest single-day commutation in U.S. history

 The commutations came after a 2019 law made it easier to review the sentences of inmates who were previously charged with crimes that would not be considered felonies if charged today, the governor's office said in a news release.
 That includes simple drug possession, which is now considered a misdemeanor, and some low-level property crimes.

-The Oklahoma Pardon and Parole Board reviewed the cases of 814 inmates and recommended 527 to Governor Kevin Stitt, who approved all but three, CBS affiliate KWTV reported.
+The Oklahoma Pardon and Parole Board reviewed the cases of 814 inmates and recommended 527 to Governor Kevin Stitt.
 Because 65 of the approved inmates had retainers, 462 were released on Monday.

 "This is a historical day for criminal justice reform in Oklahoma, as we send the largest single-day commutation of sentences in our nation's history to the governor's desk," Steven Bickley, executive director of the Pardon and Parole Board, said in the Friday release.